aleksejspopovs/pylfm/README.md

 Tools
 =====

+Unless specified otherwise, tools export fetched data in python's pickle format, as well as in JSON.

-* `group_artists` generates a dictionary (exported in python's pickle format, as well as in JSON) containing all the artists ever scrobbled by users of a specified group toghether with the users who scrobbled them & their playcounts.
+* `group_artists` generates a dictionary containing all the artists ever scrobbled by users of a specified group toghether with the users who scrobbled them & their playcounts.

+* `friends_bfs` runs a breadth-first search on a user's friend graph, fetching his friends, his friends' friends etc up to a specified level.